json-iterator/json-iterator.github.io/java-features.md

 </plugin>
 ```

-the generated code will be written out to `src/main/java` folder of your project.
+the generated java source code will be written out to `src/main/java` folder of your project.
+The output dir is specified by setting the workingDirectory to the `project.build.sourceDirectory`.
+The output dir can also be specified as the second argument to StaticCodeGenerator.

 The final step is to switch mode

 ```java
 JsonIterator.setMode(DecodingMode.STATIC_MODE); // set mode before using